READ THIS CAREFULLY BEFORE BEGINNING YOUR READINGS

-Each of these reading assignments has a list of terms.
+Each chapter in the David Soren Greek and Roman textbook has at the end of it a list of key terms used in the chapter.
 You should try to learn 5 major facts about each of these terms.
 A major fact should include a date wherever possible, mention of what culture you are talking about (Greece, Rome, America, etc.), a full definition of the term, and another major fact or two.
 These terms will be used on your quizzes.
-Each quiz will feature 2 terms that you must give 5 facts about.
-E-mail us if you have questions.
-Failure to take 3 quizzes means you will receive an E grade for your quiz component so make sure you note when each quiz will be given!.
+Each quiz will feature 1 of these terms to fully define.
+There will also be one critical thinking question asked from the end of the chapter as well.
+To answer the critical thinking questions you should go back and reread the chapter and get the answer.

 Terms may also be selected from the second smaller Soren book for the term question on your quiz.
 You will be provided with a list of terms in this Reading Assignments section of terms for each chapter from the smaller book.